 Used Yodiz?
 Leave a review!

 If your tech team wants to hone in on online Kanban software dedicated to issue tracking, YouTrack is dedicated to just that.
 Companies like Samsung, Cisco, and Jaguar already use this incredibly powerful tool, and if your company runs in the large to enterprise range, this online Kanban software may be your best bet.
+Not convinced?
+If you are interested in products with comparable features, these YouTrack alternatives could be what you are looking for.

 - Live dashboard reporting features.